crazybiocomputing/tinned/doc/basics/iterable.md

 ### String

-For defining a String, you must enclose your series of items by single (or double quotes).
+For defining a String, you must enclose your text by single (or double quotes).
 For example,

 ```javascript
 // This is a String